 The best school for your child is not just the one that offers him or her the best education; it's also one where your child is emotionally supported.
 Although autism is becoming a more public disorder, there are still those who do not understand it.

-When deciding on a school, talk to the teachers and principal to be sure they understand how autism affects your child and have the background and education to fully support your child and family.
+When deciding on a school, talk to the teachers and principal to be sure they understand how autism affects your child and have the background and education to support your child and family fully.
 Additionally, children on the autism spectrum can be the target of bullying, so it's essential that the school has a rigorous anti-bullying policy in place.